Classical information transmission capacity of quantum black holes: Stimulated emission from late-time modes

-We can use our expression for $p(m|n)$ to put limits on the scattering strength $\gp$.
+We can use our expression for $p(n|m)$ to put limits on the scattering strength $\gp_k$.
 For example, the probability that no particle is found outside the horizon while a single quantum is incident is given by \be p(0|1)=\frac{\alpha^2}{(1+\beta^2)^2}=\frac{\alpha^2}{(1+\alpha^2e^{-\omega/T})^2}\;, \ee which tends to the single-quantum absorption probability $\alpha^2$ in the zero-temperature limit.
-Thus, while $g$ sets the temperature of the black hole as in the standard formalism, $\gp$ in turn sets the reflectivity of the grey body.
-Because $0\leq p(0|1)\leq1$, we can deduce that $0\leq\alpha^2\leq1$, which in turn implies $\gp\geq g$ or else $\gp=0$ (see Eq.~\ref{alpha}).
-The latter solution corresponds to the familiar Hawking Hamiltonian (\ref{ham}) where $\Gamma=\alpha^2=1$, but cannot account for a thermodynamically consistent picture that includes scattering from the potential barrier surrounding the black hole ($\Gamma<1$), as pointed out by Bekenstein and Meisels~\cite{BekensteinMeisels1977}.
+Thus, while the parameter $g_k$ relates the mode frequency to the temperature of the black hole, $\gp_k$ in turn sets the reflectivity of the grey body via \be (\gp_k/g_k)^2=1+\frac{1-\alpha^2}{\alpha^2}e^{\omega/T} \ee Because $0\leq p(0|1)\leq1$ for all temperatures, we can deduce that $0\leq\alpha^2\leq1$, which in turn implies $\gp_k\geq g_k$ or else $\gp_k=0$ [see Eq.~(\ref{alpha})].
+In other words, if there is to be scattering from the black hole horizon, the coupling $g_k$ sets a lower bound for the magnitude of the scattering effect.
+The solution $\gp_k=0$ corresponds to the familiar Hawking transformation (\ref{ham}) where $\Gamma=\alpha^2=1$, but in hindsight cannot account for a thermodynamically consistent picture that includes scattering from the potential barrier surrounding the black hole, in which $\Gamma<1$, as pointed out by Bekenstein and Meisels~\cite{BekensteinMeisels1977} (and reiterated by Bekenstein~\cite{Bekenstein1993}).

-A preferred choice is $\gp=g$, as this limit describes perfect absorption ($\alpha^2=1$) where we find \be p(m|n)=\frac{e^{-m\omega/T}}{(1+e^{-\omega/T})^{n+m+1}}\;. \ee But even in this extreme case, the classical (effective) absorption probability $\Gamma=\alpha^2(1-e^{-\omega/T})$ is strictly smaller than unity due to the stimulated emission effect, thus allowing for the preservation of information.
+An interesting choice for the scattering rate is $\gp_k=g_k$, that is, the magnitude of scattering is set by the parameter $g_k$ that describes the strength of entanglement between modes across the horizon.
+This limit describes perfect absorption ($\alpha^2=1$) where we find \be p(n|m)={{m+n}\choose{m}}\frac{e^{-n\omega/T}}{(1+e^{-\omega/T})^{n+m+1}}\;. \ee But even in this extreme case, the classical (effective) absorption probability $\Gamma=\alpha^2(1-e^{-\omega/T})$ is strictly smaller than unity due to the stimulated emission effect, thus allowing for the preservation of classical information.

-To show this, let us cast black-hole dynamics into the language of quantum information theory.
-We can follow the fate of information interacting with a black hole by using a {\it preparer} to encode information into late-time quantum states that are then sent into the event horizon.
-For example, we can imagine a preparer $X$ who sends packets of $n$ particles with probability $p(n)$.
-The internal state of the preparer can be described by the density matrix $\rho_X=\sum_n p(n) |n\ra\la n|$, with entropy $S(\rho_X)=H[p]=-\sum_n p(n) \log p(n)$.
-After the particles interact with the black hole, our preparer is now correlated with it because the final state is now the density matrix \be \rho_{\,{\rm I,II},X}=\sum_n p(n) |n\ra_U\la n|\otimes |n\ra_X\la n|\;, \ee